Graduate Diploma in Applied Finance Mid-Year Entry

 The program provides students with a strong foundation in the principles and practice of finance.
-And it furnishes them with new skills and analytical tools to form a sound basis for financial decision-making.
+It furnishes them with new skills and analytical tools to form a sound basis for financial decision-making.

 The Graduate Diploma in Applied Finance is also designed to prepare students who may be interested to continue further study in the Master of Applied Finance.

 For those who are based in Adelaide, we will be offering a blended delivery mode that combines face-to-face with remote learning in as many courses as possible, taking into consideration social distancing and hygiene.
 All lectures will continue to be delivered online for the remainder of the year, with some exceptions.

 For our students who are studying offshore for the remainder of the 2020 Academic Year, the University will continue to offer high-quality access to the learning resources remotely.
 This includes all lectures, tutorials and other support material.
 Students will be advised in advance if there are course components that cannot be provided in remote mode and, wherever possible, offered alternative courses.

 Choose your applicant type to view the relevant admissions information for this program.